HanOostdijk/matlab_mongodb/README.md

 Examples of MATLAB functions that use the MongoDB java driver:
 * mm_example_1a.m : reads an xls-file into MongoDB collection
 * mm_example_1b.m : generates some testdata and insert these in a MongoDB collection (for use in later examples)
 * mm_readxls.m    : function used in mm_example_1(a)(b) that does the actual insert of a document in the collection
 * mm_example_2.m  : lists the collections and number of documents in the collections with the databases they belong to
 * mm_example_3.m  : gives examples of queries in which certain documents and/or fields in documents are selected
+* mm_example_3a.m : more examples of selection of fields (projection) and document with a given object id
 * mm_example_4.m  : example of handling the results a query
 * mm_example_5.m  : example of an aggregation pipeline
 * mm_example_6.m  : example of adding a field by using a classification
 * mm_example_7.m  : example of a mapreduce

 mm_examples 2-6 use the testdata generated in mm_example_1b
 mm_example_7 uses the collection from mm_example_6